vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 Look - `GetHashCode` just acts as a bucket ID generator.
 Theres nothing magical about it.
 So make sure GetHashCode is fast, & that your `Equals` implementation prioritizes correctness over speed.

-Let me make this clear - use `GetHashCode` to generate an int based on ALL fields/properties, & compare all fields/properties in `Equals` using the `==` sign.
+Its usually a good idea to make `GetHashCode` generate an int based on ALL fields/properties.

 ### Lesson 2: never base GetHashCode on your Equals implementation
 Some developers seem to implement `Object.Equals` & `IEquatable<T>.Equals` by using `Object.GetHashCode`.
 E.g.: